compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartII.md

 be writing and executing python commands.

 <a name="ML-Intro"></a>
-## Crash course in machine learing
+## Crash course in machine learning
-Some stuff here about intro to machine learning and random forests.
-Megan will do 20-25 Minutes of this.
+Here, Megan will introduce you to Random Forest, how it works, and what we can use it for. [random forest presentation](https://compphylo.github.io/Oslo2019/MESS_files/images/RandomForest.pdf)

 The `MESS.inference` architecture is based on the powerful and extensive [scikit-learn](https://scikit-learn.org/) python machine learning library.
 Another really amazing resource I highly recommend is the
 [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/).

 <a name="NB-Cluster-Setup"></a>
 ## Setting up and connecting to a notebook server on the cluster
 Lets get set up and connected to our notebook server on the cluster again.
 If you get stuck you might review the [jupyter notebook troubleshooting page](../Jupyter_Notebook_TLDR.html),

 Assuming your SSH tunnel is still running, you will only need open your web browser and type `localhost:<your_port_#>.
 Once you are connected to your notebook server, navigate to `~/MESS` and choose "New->Notebook->Python 3"

 <a name="Import-example-data"></a>
 ## Download and examine example data
 We will be using as an example dataset of community-scale COI sequences (~500bp) and densely sampled abundances for the spider community on the island of La Reunion, an overseas department of France, which is  the largest of the Mascarene islands, located in the Indian Ocean approximately 1000 km from Madagascar.
 The data we will be using was collected and published by Emerson et al (2017).
 For this exercise, we will just grab and use the formatted data from the MESS github repository.
 For further instruction on properly formatting and converting raw data into MESS-ready format see the [MESS raw data handling page](MESS_process_raw_data.html).

 In a new cell in your notebook you can download the Reunion spider data like this: